 -MMSD almost certainly closes for over 0.1 inches of ice accumulation.

 Where The Data Comes From

-The snowday predictions use government-supplied data to ensure accuracy, and MMSD uses the same sources to make their actual decisions, so the model is the most accurate this way.
+The snowday forecast use government-supplied data to ensure accuracy, and MMSD uses the same sources to make their actual decisions, so the model is the most accurate this way.
 All forecast data comes from Weather.Gov, and road conditions data comes from the Wisconsin Department of Transportation.

 How Specific Attributes Are Calculated

-The snow accumulation attribute sums up all the forecasted snow between 4 PM the day before through 4 PM the day of for the day I am predicting.
+The snow accumulation attribute sums up all the forecasted snow between 4 PM the day before through 4 PM the day of for the day I am forecasting.
 This is because Madison is often unable to plow everything overnight, and MMSD schools close around 4 PM at the latest, so I include all snowfall during this period.

-The temperature attribute is just the lowest temperature between 7 AM and 4 PM for the prediction day, as 7 AM is what MMSD considers for temperature and that is when buses begin transporting students, and of course 4 PM is when schools close by.
+The temperature attribute is just the lowest temperature between 7 AM and 4 PM for the forecasted day, as 7 AM is what MMSD considers for temperature and that is when buses begin transporting students, and of course 4 PM is when schools close by.